Stocks Sink Again As Trump Holds Firm On Tariffs - UrduPoint

 Stocks Sink Again As Trump Holds Firm On Tariffs

-London, (APP - UrduPoint / Pakistan Point News - 8th Apr, 2025) Stock markets and oil prices collapsed further on a black Monday for markets as US President Donald Trump stood firm over his tariffs despite recession fears.
+New York, (APP - UrduPoint / Pakistan Point News - 8th Apr, 2025) Stock markets and oil prices slumped further on a black Monday for markets as US President Donald Trump stood firm over his tariffs despite recession fears.

-Trading floors across the globe were overcome by waves of further selling after last week's sharp losses, with Trump telling Americans to "be strong, courageous, and patient," minutes before the New York stock market opened to drops of over three percent.
+Trading floors across the globe experienced waves of further selling after last week's sharp losses, with Trump telling Americans to "be strong, courageous, and patient," minutes before the New York stock market opened to drops of over three percent.

-Wall Street was wracked by volatile trading, bouncing into positive territory on hopes of a 90-day pause in tariffs, only to sink lower when those were dashed by the White House.
+Both the Dow and S&P 500 finished volatile sessions lower while the Nasdaq mustered a modest gain.

-Hong Kong collapsed by 13.2 percent, in its worst day in nearly three decades.
+Much worse hit was Hong Kong, which collapsed by 13.2 percent in its worst day in nearly three decades.

 Trillions of Dollars have been wiped off combined stock market valuations in recent sessions.